 20 Feb 2018

-The Chairman of the Undercover Policing Inquiry, Sir John Mitting, is today publishing his Ruling on anonymity applications made in respect of eight former Special Demonstration Squad officers.
+The Chairman of the Undercover Policing Inquiry, Sir John Mitting, is today publishing his Ruling on anonymity applications made in respect of eight former Special Demonstration Squad (PDF, 269KB) officers.
 This ruling follows the hearing on these officers held on 5 February 2018.

 The Chairman has decided that the real name of HN127 will not be restricted.
 HN127 was a cover officer who, among other responsibilities, was the recipient of information provided by other officers about the Stephen Lawrence campaign.
 The Chairman will not restrict the real name of HN297, ‘Rick Gibson’, who is a deceased officer, unless he receives evidence from the officer’s surviving family members that persuade him to change his mind by 8 March 2018.